-Her latest books are Edith Wharton (2008), shortlisted for the James Tait Black Memorial Prize (for biography); and Biography: A Very Short Introduction (2009).
+Her latest books are Edith Wharton (2008), shortlisted for the James Tait Black Memorial Prize (for biography); Biography: A Very Short Introduction (2009); and Penelope Fitzgerald (2013).

 In a period when contemporary literary criticism has become increasingly specialised, isolating itself from those outside the academy, Hermoine Lee's work has continued to attract both popular and academic audiences.

 Lee's biographical, editorial and critical work is impressive both in terms of its scholarly rigour and its ability to translate and render compelling the esoteric, notoriously 'difficult' writers and works of high modernism.
 Lee works across a range of media, notably as a reviewer and contributor to The Observer (between 1982 and 1986) and as the presenter of Channel 4's pioneering book review programme, 'Book Four'.